fossabot/high-concurrency-logistics-engine/DECISIONS.md

 block waiting on Postgres,and flushes on interval of 20s or size limit exceeds 1000.

 ## Using Dashmap for Subscribe of Redis
-Dashmap is reliable due to its sharding compared to Hashmap.
+Dashmap is reliable due to its sharding nature compared to Hashmap i.e., you can concurrent read-write without global lock. broadcast::Sender enables fan-out — one driver location update is delivered to N customer subscribers watching that driver simultaneously.
-Dashmap using with tokio::Broadcast make havinf a buffer so it can hold N message making easier if a customer was disconnected.
+Tradeoff : broadcast drops messages for slow receivers when the buffer fills.
+For live location tracking, tokio::watch would be more correct since only the latest position matters — this is a known tradeoff I'd address before production.